H-is-MYP-DaVinci/001-test-groupwork/readme.md

 # 31/01 CSS introduction
 - Add an html file with your name (eg: oscar.html)
-- Add the content of your (an h1 with a short p explaining you )
+- Add the content of yourself (an h1 and a short p explaining yourself )
 - Add a css file with your name (eg: oscar.css)
 - REMEBER to add the css file into the html page usign the link tag
 - Style your page as you prefer!